- slide 1 of 7

 - Have them watercolor the husk green or brown; their choice.

 - Have them use their fingerprints to make the different colored kernels of corn.
-I would suggest yellow, brown, black, red, orange, purple, blue, etc. as Indian corn comes in a variety of colors.
+I would suggest yellow, brown, black, red, orange, purple, blue, etc. as flint corn comes in a variety of colors.

 - The teacher should then cut them out and glue them onto brown or black construction paper.